-It is important to familiarise yourself with the tasks and what they demand of you, and to get accustomed to doing them.
-They are designed to enable you to show what you can do in English, but only if you understand them fully first.
-For example, in the Speaking test if you are not familiar with what is required in a short space of time, then you may not be able to demonstrate your true ability.
+It is important to know exactly what you have to do in the exam as this will make you feel more confident.
+For example, in the Speaking test if you are not familiar with what is required in a short space of time, then you may not be able to show your true ability.

-Although learning business vocabulary and doing practice tests are certainly important, these are not shortcuts and they should be just part of your overall exam preparation.
-In preparing for the exam, you need to take a whole and long-term approach to your communicative language ability, analysing your own strengths and weaknesses across all language skills.
+Although learning business vocabulary and doing practice tests are certainly important, these are not shortcuts and they should be just part of your exam preparation.
+In preparing for the exam, you need to take a whole and long-term approach to your ability to communicate in English, analysing your own strengths and weaknesses across all language skills.

-To help you get ready for Cambridge English: Business Higher, there is a range of free exam preparation resources, including:
+To help you get ready for Cambridge English: Business Vantage, there is a range of free exam preparation resources, including: